PSTET 2025: Notification, Application Form, Pattern, Syllabus & Eligibility Criteria

 A:

-No, you cannot show the digital copy of the PSTET admit card at the exam center.
-You must carry a printed copy of the hall ticket as it is considered a mandatory document for entry to the exam hall.
-The call letter contains important information such as your name, registration number, roll number, exam date and time, exam center address, and important instructions related to the exam.
+No, you cannot show digital copy of PSTET admit card at the exam center.
+You must carry a printed copy of the hall ticket for entry in the exam hall.
+The admit card has details such as your name, registration number, roll number, exam date and time, center address, and guidelines.

 Q: Can I carry a bag inside the PSTET exam centre?